antiproblemist/django-accountkit/README.md

 Installation is easy using ``pip``

-In release 0.1.0 you have to additionally ```pip install requests```.
-This will be fixed in the next release

 	pip install django-accountkit

 Then to add the Django Accountkit to your project add the app ``accountkitlogin`` to your ``INSTALLED_APPS``.